imskm/kore-doc/api/python.md

 A returned length of 0 bytes indicates the end of the HTTP body.

+A RuntimeError exception is thrown if the *length* parameter is greater than 1024.

 | Parameter | Description |
 | --- | --- |
 | length | The number of bytes to read. |